manzinello/gatsby-plugin-mailgo/README.md

 Be careful `initEvent` parameter, be sure that `window` has been initialized!
 We recommend not to specify it in `mailgoConfig` to avoid any type of error and be sure that **mailgo** will be started correctly.

+**Nothing more to have mailgo in your Gatsby!**

 ## Usage

-By default all `mailto` and `tel` links in your Gatsby website are enabled with mailgo!
+Just adding the plugin, by default all `mailto` and `tel` links in your Gatsby website are enabled with mailgo!

 See all the details of usage on https://mailgo.dev/docs/usage.